westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =instructions
 - Create a new train set `train_two` that differs from `train` only by having an extra column with your feature engineered variable `family_size`.
 - Create a new decision tree.
 Again use the same variables as last time, but add your feature engineered variable `family_size` as well.
-Save your new model as `my_tree_four`.
+Save your new model as `my_tree_three`.

 *** =hint
 *** =pre_exercise_code